Fania/Thesis/overview.md

 ## 2.1.3 ArtsResearch 17
 ## 2.2 TransdisciplinaryResearch .
 17
 ## 2.3 PracticeBasedResearch.
 17
-build proof of concept search tool with algorithms for text only. redevelop prototype to also use image and video over several iterations... reflections...

-used by digital opera

-needed refinement
-redevelop prototype for poetry etc

-agile methodology, get results early, without the artefact its only theory. answering these questions: is it possible? is it gonna be useful? is it gonna be usable?

 ## II TΘΘLS ΘF THΣ TR∀DΣ 22